Section 3: The Environment

 What L. M. Rothhammer described in his report was an ecosystem, a place where living organisms such as plants and animals interact with non-living elements such as soil and climate.
 One of the most important parts of the northern plains ecosystem was the great herds of bison (See Image 6) that roamed the grasslands.

 Rothhammer does not describe actually seeing bison, though he may have.
 However, evidence of the herds was everywhere.
 Bison manure littered the ground.
-Sometimes the soldiers made their campfires from dried bison manure or “chips.”
+Sometimes the soldiers made their campfires using dried bison manure, or “chips,” for fuel.
 The Indians Rothhammer met used bison hides for their lodges, clothing, and blankets.
 Other parts of the bison including the skulls and other bones were useful as ordinary or ceremonial objects.
 Rothhammer was astounded by evidence of the numbers of bison from the reports of the buffalo hunters he met on the trail.
 He met Métis (people of mixed American Indian and European heritage) on a three-month bison hunt.
 They probably returned home with the meat of 10,000 bison.

 The bison fed year around on the nutritious grasses of the northern Great Plains.
 In large herds, bison migrated across the plains finding water and fresh grass as they needed it.
 In winter, the herds sheltered in the woods along rivers.
 With their heavy heads, bison brushed away snow to reach the grass.
 Their constant grazing helped grama grasses and buffalo grass to spread and form dense, moisture conserving sod.
 This biological response served the bison well.
 If a little rain or snow fell after a herd of bison had grazed one area, the grasses grew again to feed the next herd of bison that wandered by.